-Considerations The assets at UMCD simply do not lend themselves to retiree attractions
+Considerations The assets at UMCD simply do not lend themselves to retiree attractions attractive strategy for communities.

 Value-Added Forest Products

 A variety of products can be produced from our federal, state, and private forests.
 Most commonly, lumber is produced from timber.
 Additionally, forests produce other potential products including fuel for biomass energy, hardwood for furniture manufacturing and flooring, and miscellaneous forest products such as mushrooms.